supertime1/Stanford-Algorithm-Course/Course_1/README.md

   Master Method: method to calculate the Big-O for Divide and Conquer + Recursieve problems Randomized Algorithm: use linear expection property to turn a complex expectation of random variables into a sum of simple expectation of random variables

+***Summarize the notes with algorithm description and Big-O analysis

 ## Week 1
 ### Introduction
   - Recursive Algorithm